donyunardi/multiloadr/README.md

 ![check](https://github.com/donyunardi/multiloadr/actions/workflows/r.yml/badge.svg)
 ![coverage](https://raw.githubusercontent.com/donyunardi/multiloadr/coverage_badge/coverage.svg)

-`multiloadr` is a highly useful R package that streamlines the process of loading R packages that are essential dependencies for a project within a session.
+`multiloadr` is an R package that streamlines the process of loading R packages that are essential dependencies for a project within a session.

 This package is particularly useful when developing multiple R packages that have interdependencies, as it simplifies the process of loading these packages